KJR-FM: Early years (1964–1981)

-Religious (197?-1981)

 In the 1970s, the stations were acquired by Ostrander-Wilson, which returned the religious format to KBLE-FM.
 It also increased its power to 100,000 watts, making it audible around the Puget Sound region from Olympia to Mount Vernon.

-Top 40/CHR (1981-1991)
+Top 40/CHR (1981–1991)

-On March 17, 1981, after First Media bought the station, KBLE-FM flipped to an automated Top 40/CHR format as "The Northwest's New 93 FM."
-Their first song was "Use ta Be My Girl" by The O'Jays, followed by "Beast of Burden" by The Rolling Stones.
+On March 17, 1981, after First Media bought the station, KBLE-FM flipped to an automated Top 40/CHR format as "The Northwest's New 93 FM".
+Its first song was "Use ta Be My Girl" by The O'Jays, followed by "Beast of Burden" by the Rolling Stones.

 On July 8, 1981, at 5:04 p.m., KBLE-FM officially launched with a live and local on-air staff.
 On April 2, 1982, the call letters were changed to KUBE, and the station became known as "KUBE 93 FM".
-Shortly after the switch to Top 40/CHR, KUBE shot up to the top 5 in the Seattle radio market ratings (occasionally reaching #1 in some books and target demographics) and would later become the dominant CHR station in the Seattle metropolitan area.
-In 1989, Cook Inlet Broadcasters acquired the station.
+Shortly after the switch to Top 40/CHR, KUBE shot up to the top 5 in the Seattle radio market ratings (occasionally reaching #1 in some books and target demographics) and would later become the dominant CHR station in the market.
+In 1988, Cook Inlet Radio Partners acquired the station.

-KUBE primarily competed against two other Top 40/CHR stations in the Seattle metropolitan area: KNBQ (owned by Viacom), and KPLZ (owned by Golden West Broadcasting), creating an intense rivalry between the three stations throughout the rest of the 1980s with the exception of KNBQ.
-Many KUBE jocks during this period include Bobby Case, Diane McKenzie, Tom Hutyler, Kimberly "Gilly" Johnson, Barry Beck, Michele Grosenick, Thomas "Shotgun Tom" Kelly, Glenn Beck, Wendy Christopher, Mark Edwards, Jerry Hart, Trey Hernandez, Gary Bryan, Hollywood Humphries, Truck Rogers, Brad Spencer, with Shadoe Stevens, and Casey Kasem.
+KUBE primarily competed against two other Top 40/CHR stations in the Seattle-Tacoma market: KNBQ (owned by Viacom), and KPLZ (owned by Golden West Broadcasting), creating an intense rivalry between the three stations throughout the rest of the 1980s (with the exception of KNBQ, who flipped to oldies in 1988).
+KUBE jocks during this period include Bobby Case, Diane McKenzie, Tom Hutyler, "Gilly" Johnson, Barry Beck, Michele Grosenick, "Shotgun Tom" Kelly, Glenn Beck, Wendy Christopher, Mark Edwards, Jerry Hart, Trey Hernandez, Gary Bryan, Hollywood Humphries, Truck Rogers, and Brad Spencer.
+KUBE was also the Seattle affiliate for "American Top 40", first hosted by Casey Kasem, and then Shadoe Stevens.
 From July 1981 until September 1995, the KUBE morning show was hosted by Charlie Brown (formerly of KJR), Ty Flint (formerly of KVI), and Mary White.